kylepaulsen/RoR2-Original-Sound-Track/README.md

 ## settings.xml

-If your files match all the song "names", then you dont need to do anything else, but feel free to customize.
+If your files match all the song "names", then you don't need to do anything else, but feel free to customize.

 If the plugin fails to match a song for a scene, it will just choose a random one it found in the plugin directory.